ONLINE HIGH SCHOOL, GRADES 9-12

 ART HISTORY: MODERN

-Please be aware that this course includes depictions of nudity, as many art movements celebrated the human form.
+*Given the subject matter, the course is extensively visual.
+Please also be aware that this course includes depictions of nudity, as many art movements celebrated the human form.
 Many important and influential works of art include nudity, and it would be nearly impossible to teach art history without including them.
-Given the subject matter, the course is extensively visual.

 CHARACTER EDUCATION